I am SO excited to tell you about these awesome photography "cheat sheet" cards I created for moms who want to take better pictures.

 Get your own Photography Cheat Sheets!

-These are available in my new Etsy shop!
-Check them out, and please “favorite” the item and the shop!
-I’ve got some big plans for it in the future with some more fun printables.
+These are available in two places: in the Snap Happy Mom Shop, and then in my Etsy shop!
+Check them out, and please "favorite" the item and the shop!
+I've got some big plans for it in the future with some more fun printables.

-These reference cards are available in two different listings:
+These reference cards are available in two different colorways, in a few different ways:

-2. Digital Download – Quick Tip Photo Card “Cheat Sheets” Files
+2. Digital Download - DIY "Cheat Sheets" To Print & Laminate

 This option would be especially cost-effective if you would like to make several sets of cards as gifts.
-Then you can buy the set of 100 pouches for ~$14, which is three times cheaper for the pouches, and assemble them yourself.
+Then you can buy the set of 100 pouches for ~$21, which is about three times cheaper for the pouches, and assemble them yourself.

 I am SO excited to offer this helpful resource to moms!